gggray000/ChatRoom/README.md

 2. Wait for Llama 3.3 new releases, now there's only a 70B version available.

 <h2>Update Log</h2>
+<h3>v0.9.5</h3>
+Fixed the bug that QR Code can't be displayed on EC2 server.
+Solution: install the font in Docker's Linux system.
 <h3>v0.9.4</h3>
 Implemented a simple Caddy service as reverse proxy.
 <h3>v0.9.3</h3>